DaewoongKwon/test/README.md

 The following questions assume that you have Python and Git installed on your system.
 If you do not have Git installed on your system you can download it for your operating system via this link: https://git-scm.com/downloads

 # 1.)
 - Clone the following repo into your local environment: https://benjaminbluhm@dev.azure.com/benjaminbluhm/Training/_git/Training.
-When you clone the repo you will be asked to enter a username and password:
+When you clone the repo you will be asked to enter a Username and Password, to get this follow these steps:
   - Follow this link: https://dev.azure.com/benjaminbluhm/Training/_git/Training
   - Click on the `Clone` button in the top right
   - Next click on `Generate Git Credentials` which will show you the Username and Password that you can use for Git authentication
+  - Please reach out to `bbluhm.consulting@gmail.com` in case you are experiencing any troubles in the above step
 - Create a new git branch (with a name of your choice), later you will Git commit and push you code changes using this branch
 - Create three new empty Python files called `my_functions.py`, `my_pandas_operations.py` and `my_classes.py`